-The Best Laid Schemes Of Mice And Men: Human and Wildlife Conflict
+The Best Laid Schemes Of Mice And Men: Human And Wildlife Conflict

 GUESTS:

-- Mary Roach is the author of six best-selling books of non-fiction.
-Her latest book is Fuzz: When Nature Breaks the Law
+- Mary Roach - Author of six best-selling books of non-fiction; her latest is Fuzz: When Nature Breaks the Law

-- Ben Kilham is a researcher, independent wildlife biologist and wildlife rehabilitator.
-He’s the author of two books, Among the Bears: Raising Orphan Cubs in the Wild and In the Company of Bears.
-He’s the founder of Kilham Bear Center in New Hampshire.
+- Ben Kilham - A researcher, independent wildlife biologist, wildlife rehabilitator, and the author of two books, Among the Bears: Raising Orphan Cubs in the Wild and In the Company of Bears; he’s the founder of Kilham Bear Center in New Hampshire